Countering Weight Gain via Sleep

 With enough sleep, you will be able to maintain a well balanced diet at all times because you will prevent yourself from craving unhealthy food.
 In addition, sleep helps you burn fat faster.
 By sleeping for 7 – 8 hours a day, paired with healthy diet and exercise, you will be able to achieve your target weight in no time.

-If you're having problems sleeping, Just Breathe Mag has an article on "7 Tips To Help Encourage Healthy Sleep".
+If you’re having problems sleeping, Just Breathe Mag has an article on “7 Tips To Help Encourage Healthy Sleep”.
 It presents holistic ways on how you can sleep faster at night such as bringing relaxing scents into your bedroom.
-When you have enough sleep, you will have the energy to exercise the next day -- a nice, short-term effect that you'll be able to notice straight away when you're well-rested.
+When you have enough sleep, you will have the energy to exercise the next day.
+You will be able to notice this nice, short-term effect straight away when you’re well-rested.